1. User guide

 CREATE DATA SOURCE defines connection settings for an external data source.

-The new data source starts out in synchronizing mode, which pauses periodic
+The new data source starts out in synchronizing mode, which pauses

-written to the log.
+to the log.
 To complete the synchronization, the Metadb server should

 be stopped in order to run metadb endsync

-, and after the "endsync" has
+, and after the "endsync"

-completed, the Metadb server can be started again.
+has completed, the Metadb server can be started again.

 Parameters